 If you ask a third party to make an FOI request on your behalf, you need to provide a signed, written authority indicating that the person is acting on your behalf.

-If you need assistance to make an FOI request of AHPRA, please call us and request to speak to the relevant state FOI Officer on: 1300 419 495.
+If you need help to make an FOI request of AHPRA, please call us and request to speak to a FOI Officer on: 1300 419 495.

 GPO Box 9958

 There are charges associated with making an FOI request and getting access to documents that may be imposed on the applicant by AHPRA including processing or access fees.

 The most common charges are:

 If we decide to impose a charge, we will give you a written estimate and the basis of our calculation.
 Where the estimated charge is between $25 and $100, we may ask you to pay a deposit of $20, or where the estimated charge exceeds $100, we may ask you to pay a 25% deposit before we process your request.
 The usual policy is that charges should be recovered before access is granted to the documents except in cases where waiver or remission is appropriate.